-A few years ago, I began writing & compiling “living” draft notes about the sexual & sensual lives of Black women & queer people of color (QPOC) socialized in Black Evangelical church spaces.
-Published pieces, drafts-in-progress, social media posts, personal voice notes, and conversations with close friends were the mediums I used to engage questions like:
+A few years ago, I began writing & compiling “living” draft notes about the sexual & sensual lives of Black women & queer people of color (QPOC) who were socialized particularly in Black Evangelical church spaces.
+Published pieces, drafts, social media posts, art and rituals were the mediums I used to engage questions like:

-- What have we learned about our sexuality from the institution of the church?
+- What have we learned about sexuality from the institution of the church?

 - How did members of biological or fictive “church families” reinforce those beliefs?
 Divest from those beliefs?
 Or (most often) divest from some while reinforcing others?